Hydroponic Systems are a great way to grow herbs indoors.

 Types of Hydroponics Systems

-There are a few different types of hydroponics systems which are used in the home environment.
+There are a few different types of hydroponics systems that are used in the home environment.
 Here is a basic explanation of each.

 1. Deep Water Systems.